of graduate employers say relevant experience is essential to getting a job with them

 Average Salary: £27,500

 Want to take your studies to the next level?
-Completing the BA (Hons) top-up degree will enable you to move onto our Global Meetings and Events Management MSc/PGDip course.
+Completing the BA (Hons) degree will enable you to move onto our postgraduate courses such as Global Meetings and Events Management MSc/PGDip or Hospitality with Tourism Management MSc/PGDip (Pathway A).

 We are here to support your career goals every step of the way.